 The successful nominee will be notified by the school in mid- to late- January.

-Note: if selected, there will be time for the nominee to “tidy up” all supporting documents before formal submission in mid February.
+Note: if selected, there will be time for the nominee to “tidy up” all supporting documents before formal submission by February 20th.

 The TD Scholarship for Community Leadership awards students across Canada who are finishing high school, have demonstrated community leadership and have a minimum of 75% grade average (in grade 11).
 There is an essay writing component to this scholarship and has an opportunity to provide “extras” for consideration.